DevExpress/devextreme-demos/JSDemos/Demos/DropDownBox/SingleSelection/description.md

-The DropDownBox component is an editor that consists of a text field and drop-down content.
+The DropDownBox component consists of a text field and drop-down content.
 In this demo, the content is the TreeView and the DataGrid in the single selection mode.

 The following instructions show how to synchronize the DropDownBox with any other embedded DevExtreme component: